 This illustrates the fundamental difference between humans and algorithms.
 Humans anticipate the future, where algorithms can only respond to the present based on patterns in the past.
 The difference is huge.
 This problem exists no matter how sophisticated the algorithm.
 This simple game illustrates one of the most critical limitations of AI as it currently exists.

-Transcript: Hi, this is Perry Marshall and I want to illustrate a key property of information and language, using Apple’s autofill feature on the iPhone, so I’m going to create a little game here and we’re going to create a text message three different ways.
+Transcript: I want to illustrate a key property of information and language, using Apple’s autofill feature on the iPhone, so I’m going to create a little game here and we’re going to create a text message three different ways.

 This is a fundamental problem with all computer programs.
 None of them have any kind of self-awareness.
 They can only learn from what has already happened.
 They don’t actually anticipate the future the way humans or even dogs and cats do.